 Step 2: History outline

 At this point, I have to decide how much background info to include.
 Super tricky.
 I often use my own experience learning about something new to guide me in this step.
 For example, growing up in 1970s Memphis, my knowledge of European royal houses was almost nil.
-For that reason I make a conscious effort to explain royal family history as well as relate it to general topics that are familiar to readers.
+For that reason I make a conscious effort to explain royal family history as well as relate it to modern topics that are familiar to readers.

 Step 3: Develop walking route

 Time to see if all the above planning paid off by making a visit in person.
 For the monastery, I had to decide what points were important enough to stop & share additional information.
 Endless Mile guides are big on making small details come together, so info points must be precise.
 One approach I use is taking lots of photos & slip into the role of first-time visitor… sometimes I get home, check out what’s on the camera & discover something new.
 Once I have a general idea of how the historical outline & the walking route fit together, I have to make sure readers can reproduce that experience on their own.
 It may take another few weeks to do this.

 Endless Mile guides contain several high-quality maps.
 It’s a must.
 My very first map of the mosteiro used an infopanel posted near the church entrance as a model.
 After 5 days of drawing, I had a good working sketch based on the official version.
 Guides that use city maps (like Azulejos of Lisbon) take considerable more time to draw.